Series IV - White Hole - All scenes

 - Look, face it man,

-It's just not possible to fry an egg
+it's just not possible to fry an egg

 using a bicycle-powered hairdryer.